harshalpanchal2000/AnalyzeKit/README.md

 ## "Understand Your Data Quickly and Easily"

-AnalyseKit helps you gain insights into your dataset quickly and easily, allowing you to make informed decisions based on your data.
+AnalyzeKit helps you gain insights into your dataset quickly and easily, allowing you to make informed decisions based on your data.

 ## Installation